 Even though moisture is not a common problem, it can damage your wood shakes if you don’t maintain it regularly or if your roof is in tree shade for most of the day.

 Exposure to the elements can also shorten your wood shake roof’s lifespan.
 Without regular treatments to your roof, the sun’s UV rays and heat will dry your wood shakes out, giving them an unsightly bleached look.
 Your roof shakes will also become brittle and crack.

-With a routine roof maintenance service, our team at Maxx Roof can help you prevent deterioration and prolong your roof’s functional lifespan.
+With a routine roof maintenance service, our team at Maxx Roof LLC, can help you prevent deterioration and prolong your Denver roof’s functional lifespan.

 Cedar shakes roofing is not as expensive as slate roofing, but it’s not at the low end of the spectrum either.
 Because every roof differs in size and complexity, it’s impossible to give one price.